 From there walk past the end of the museum building, passing the old light blue pumping machine and follow the footpath that goes alongside a high beech hedge which borders a croquet/bowling lawn and the grassed playing area.
 Continue ahead to an arched exit in the boundary wall of the park.
-(HINT: Royal Connection - on leaving the park, TL for a few metres to Southdene Assisted Living Complex opposite).
 On leaving the park, TR onto Ravensknowle Road (no sign) and walk uphill to the end of this road crossing the junctions with Lister Street, Birkhouse Lane, Senior Street and View Street.